bukka/php-crypto/docs/streams.md

 ## Streams

 Crypto registers a stream called `crypto.file://`.
-As the name suggest, it's meant for files.
+As the name suggests, it has to be used with files only.
 The prefix is followed by the file path.
-All options has to be passed using stream context
+All options has to be passed using stream context.

 ### Options

-Cipher context is created using `stream_context_create` function which accept array of parameters.
-Options for crypto are under the key `crypto`.
-That can contain array of filters that are applied on the stream when reading or writing in the order they are supplied.
+Cipher context is created using `stream_context_create` function which accepts an array of parameters.
+Options for crypto are under an array with key `crypto`.
+That has to contain an array of filters that are applied to the stream when reading or writing.
+It's done in the same order as the array indexes (first item in the array is applied first, second item is applied after that and so on).

 For example a context definition for stream with one cipher filter could look like:

 ```php
 $context_write = stream_context_create(array(